rnb3ds/docs-site/docs/en/httpc/api-reference/interfaces.md

 }
 ```

-Used in middleware, providing read/write access to the response.
+Used in middleware to provide read-write access to responses.
 Composed from internal interfaces `ResponseReader` and `ResponseWriter`.

 ### Handler